dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2330: Compulsory models stifle student creativity.
+### T2330: Compulsory attendance can stifle creativity and independent thinking.

 |Support|
 |---|